 How to Solve "ssh-copy-id Permission denied (public key)" Between Two Ubuntu Machines.

-Are you trying to connect remotely with a Linux server, e.g. Ubuntu, with ssh but on trying to copy your public key with the ssh-copy-id command you met this brick wall: Permission denied (public key)?
+Are you trying to connect remotely with a Linux server, e.g. Ubuntu, with SSH but on trying to copy your public key with the ssh-copy-id command you met this brick wall: Permission denied (public key)?
 If you are not sure of what I am talking about, the following image shows the error I am referring to.

 ssh-error.png